anhnguyendepocen/M335/docs/syllabus.md

 - The definitive word is "complete".
 Starting them or getting them almost done is not completing.
 - Those that are data science majors must complete a semester project to get anything higher than a B-.

+#### Coding Challenge

+We will have three in-class coding challenges (Task 16, Task 24, & last day of class) that you will need to complete.
+The coding challenge on the last day of the course is the one that can affect the grade earned above.

+I may drop your grade up to three steps (e.g., from an A- to a B-) from your requested grade depending on your performance.
+I will report the grade quality of your first two challenges in I-learn.
+Generally, students sought grades are in line with the caliber of their coding challenge performance, and no change is made to their final grade.

 ### Goals